 Example Sentence:

-• He faked it during the group project.
+• He faked it during the group project and didn’t really help.

 • She faked knowing the answers on the test.